-The dual-class structure of our common stock as contained in our Amended and Restated Certificate of Incorporation (as amended, "Certificate of Incorporation"), has the effect of concentrating voting control with those stockholders who held our Class B common stock prior to this offering.
+The dual-class structure of our common stock as contained in our Certificate of Incorporation has the effect of concentrating voting control with those stockholders who held our Class B common stock prior to this offering.
 This ownership will limit or preclude your ability to influence corporate matters, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transactions requiring stockholder approval, and that may adversely affect the trading price of our Class A common stock.